robertorenesc/api-tester-desktop/README.md

 npm run build
 ```

+## 5. Data Storage

+API Tester Desktop stores all data in JSON files in a `.api_tester` folder in the user's home directory:

+- `environments.json`: Stores all environment configurations and variables
+- `requests.json`: Stores all saved API requests
+- `history.json`: Stores the request history (limited to the last 50 requests)

+This approach ensures that your data persists between application restarts and makes it easy to back up or transfer your configurations.

-## 5. Author
+## 6. Author

-API Tester Desktop was created by the Roberto Salazar robertorenesc@gmail.com
+API Tester Desktop was created by Roberto Salazar (robertorenesc@gmail.com)

 ---